Architecture and Domicide in Syria’s War

 Share This Article

-British Academy Research Fellow at University of Oxford.
-He is the author of Domicide: Architecture, War and the Destruction of Home in Syria (Bloomsbury, 2023).
-Azzouz is the Principal Investigator of Slow Violence and the City, a research project that examines the impact of violence on the built environment at the time of war and peace.
-He has written for a wide range of platforms including the New York Times, the Guardian, and the New Statesman.
+British Academy Research Fellow at the University of Oxford and author of Domicide: Architecture, War and the Destruction of Home in Syria (2023).
+He leads research projects on the impact of violence on urban environments.
+His work has been featured in the New York Times, the Guardian, and the New Statesman.